 Response to the Preliminary Site Visit Report

 The institution has a maximum of 30 days in which to comment and respond to factual inaccuracies noted in the preliminary site visit report.
-The Commission has developed the document Guidelines for Preparation of Reports (PDF) to assist the programs in preparing the site visit report response.
+The Commission has developed the document Guidelines for Preparation of Reports to assist the programs in preparing the site visit report response.
 The program receives this document along with the preliminary site visit report.
 In addition, programs may wish to report progress in implementing recommendations contained in the preliminary report after the 30-day deadline or may wish to submit other information for review by the Commission.
-While submission of multiple reports is not encouraged, the Commission will accept supplemental information no later than June 1 or December 1.
+While submission of multiple reports is not encouraged, the Commission will accept supplemental information no later than June 1 for the Summer (July/Aug) or December 1 for the Winter (Jan/Feb) Commission meetings.
 The visiting committee’s approved draft report, the institution’s response to it, and reports of progress are considered by the Commission in taking the accreditation action.

 Commission members and visiting committee members are not authorized, under any circumstances, to disclose any information obtained during site visits or Commission meetings.
 The extent to which publicity is given to site visit reports is determined by the chief administrator of the educational institution.
 Decisions to publicize reports, in part or in full, are at the discretion of the educational institution officials, rather than the Commission.
 However, if the institution elects to release sections of the report to the public, the Commission reserves the right to make the entire site visit report public.